react-native-community/RNNewArchitectureApp/README.md

 The top most `<View />`, which adds padding, doesn't paint anything to the screen.
 If we delete [host view](https://reactnative.dev/architecture/glossary#host-view-tree-and-host-view) representing the top most `<View />`, it will not affect what is drawn on the screen.
 Framework applies padding to its children to make sure they are correctly positioned on the screen.

-### Components in row/column
+### Components in a row
 A common requirement is to place elements in a row or column.
-For this example, we want to display names of two people with company name under the name.
+For this example, we want to display names of two people with company name under the name, [NameList](./AwesomeApp/NameList.tsx).
 To group person's name with company name, it has to be wrapped in a `<View />` component to create new flex container.

 ```JSX